 - 1.4.1 A suitably qualified person should be appointed to manage cabin safety training and checking.
-Such appointment should be subject to acceptance by the Authority. - 1.4.2 An applicant applying for appointment as a training instructor should have a minimum one year experience as a crew member or previous experience as a safety training instructor.
-The experience should be acquired within the last 5 years from the date of application. - 1.4.3 An applicant without the experience requirement in as stipulated in 1.4.2 but with other relevant aviation experience or appropriate qualifications may be still be considered for appointment subject to the Authority's approval. - 1.4.4 All applications for appointment should be submitted by the operator to the Authority for approval.
+Such appointment should be subject to acceptance by the Authority. - 1.4.2 An applicant applying for appointment as a training instructor shall have a minimum five year experience as a crew member or previous experience as a safety training instructor.
+The experience should be acquired within the last 5 years from the date of application. - 1.4.3 An applicant without the experience requirement in as stipulated in 1.4.2 but with other relevant aviation experience or appropriate qualifications may still be considered for appointment subject to the Authority's approval. - 1.4.4 All applications for appointment should be submitted by the operator to the Authority for approval.
 The application should include the qualifications, experience requirements, and the proposed training programme as specified in the Operator's Training Manual (Part D). - 1.4.5 The training personnel conducting the instructor training must have current knowledge, ability and recent experience as an instructor and/or examiner.
-The appointment of these training personnel shall be subjected to the approval of the Authority. - 1.4.6 For newly appointed Instructor/ Examiner with less than 2 years of experience, he/ she is required to: - (a) be checked by a CAA competent official or an operator's examiner authorised by the Authority, every 12 months on their competency as instructor and/or examiner. - (b) carry out a minimum of 2 observation flight sectors on the operator's flight within the last 12 months. - 1.4.7 The re-appointment as Instructor and/or Examiner with more than 2 years of experience will be as follows: - (a) be checked by a CAA competent official or an operator's examiner authorised by the Authority, once every 24 months on their competency as instructor and/or examiner; and - (b) carry out a minimum of 2 observation flight sectors on the operator's flight within the last 24 months. - 1.4.8 An operator is required to maintain the following records of their instructors and examiners: - (a) training records - (b) training classes conducted - (c) examinations conducted - (d) observation flights

-(e) checks as carried out by the Authority authorised officers or the examiner authorised by Thailand's Authority.
+The appointment of these training personnel shall be subjected to the approval of the Authority. - 1.4.6 For newly appointed Instructor/ Examiner with less than five years of experience, he/ she is required to be checked by a CAAT competent official or an operator's examiner authorised by the Authority, every 12 months on their competency as instructor and/or examiner. - 1.4.7 The re-appointment as Instructor and/or Examiner with more than five years of experience will be checked by a CAAT competent official or an operator's examiner authorised by the Authority, once every 24 months on their competency as instructor and/or examiner. - 1.4.8 An operator is required to maintain the following records of their instructors and examiners: - (a) training records - (b) training classes conducted - (c) examinations conducted - (d) checks as carried out by the Authority authorised officers or the examiner authorised by Thailand's Authority.